 Many people have hidden disorders in biochemistry, especially in amino acid metabolism.
 Such disorders may manifest in various symptoms and increased risk of certain diseases, or else play a secondary role in a disease process.
 An example is the inhibition of methionine metabolism (heterozygous or hidden homocysteinuria), which eventually results in occlusive vascular disease, a disorder occuring in 0.5-1.4% of the Western population.
 In addition to its use as a general health check-up, Amino Acid Analysis can be considered for the following diseases and symptoms:

 – chronic fatigue, unresponsive to conventional treatment treatment

 – chronic gastrointestinal complaints or intestinal disorders

-– intolerances to environmental factors, food or chemicals (MCS).
+– intolerances to environmental factors, food or chemicals (Multiple Chemical Sensitivity).

 – frequent infections and chronic inflammatory processes.

 – malnutrition, lack of growth

 The blood values of essential amino acids reflect an individual’s protein intake.
 Insufficient essential amino acid intake may be due to either insufficient protein intake or poor protein digestion or metabolism.
 Furthermore, disorders may be present affecting the permeability of the intestine, which can be confirmed using a bowel permeability test.

 Gastrointestinal disorders can be detected by measuring excretion of citrulline, homo citrulline and gamma-aminobutyric acid.
 Under normal circumstances, the kidneys resorb the amino acids; however, if renal function is impaired, an increased quantity of certain amino acids will be excreted in the urine.

 The conversion of some amino acids from essential amino acids is dependentupon specific vitamins and minerals, and deficiencies in zinc, magnesium, calcium, vitamins B1, B3, B6, folic acid and B12 may easily develop.